7op3/python-programming-examples/README.md

 # Python programming examples

-a handfull of simple examples of how python is used. currently a work in progress.
+a handful of simple examples of how python is used. currently a work in progress.

+feel free to help out and provide your own examples if you want to!